Hamza-Rafique11/An-Interactive-Active-Directory-Attack-Path-Modeling-and-Security-Assessment-Framework/README.md

 ## ⚠️ Responsible Use

-Use RedForge only against systems you own or have explicit authorization to assess.
+Use An Interactive Active Directory Attack-Path Modeling and Security Assessment Framework only against systems you own or have explicit authorization to assess.

 ## 📄 License

-RedForge is released under the **MIT License**.
+An Interactive Active Directory Attack-Path Modeling and Security Assessment Framework is released under the **MIT License**.

 See the [`LICENSE`](LICENSE) file for the full license text.

-**RedForge — Discover.
+**An Interactive Active Directory Attack-Path Modeling and Security Assessment Framework — Discover.
 Assess.
 Validate.
 Report.**